This is a brief introduction to the SQL server management studio.

-Here I have connected to SQL Server Management Studio.
-The first thing that asks me to do is connect me to a server.
+Let us see how to connect to SQL Server Management Studio.
+The first thing that asks us to do is connect to the server.

-Management studio is a client tool its purpose is to allow you to submit comments and it expects things that are on the server.
+SQL Management studio is a client tool.
+Its purpose is to allow us to submit comments and expects things that are on the server.

 There is a limited amount of things that you can do without being connected.